 As we know from the content marketing matrix we included at the beginning of this article, video content typically falls in the “Entertain” quadrant, nearer the Awareness/Emotional segments of the axes.
 We can see in the examples below that they align with the content matrix, as they were created to raise brand awareness by appealing directly to the audience’s emotions (something we now know is more effective than appealing to their logic).

 In 2021, this was ranked the top holiday ad in the U.S., and it’s easy to see why.
 It focuses on the one thing that unites us all — food.
 The emotional appeal was lighthearted, not at all sales-y, and definitely entertaining.

 What sets this Google ad apart is that it wasn’t technically an ad — it’s just great video content.
 This branded video definitely appealed to the audience’s emotions, and although pretty much everyone is aware of Google, the video still fits nicely in the “Entertain” quadrant.
 Since it isn’t selling anything, it’s considered TOFU content.

 Create a Content Marketing Matrix Designed to Convert Visitors

 Ultimately, you can do so many things with a content marketing matrix that will help you move your audience through the funnel toward conversion.
-You can customize it, replicate it, design your own or use a template (like ours).
+You can customize it, replicate it, design your own or use a template.